 Tuesday June 24, 1997 Day 5

 We docked with Corinna maneuvering and me managing the anchor and jumping ashore to tie the lines as there was no one there to help.
 It was a perfect docking!
-We strung the passarella (gangplank) and everything was fine except for the water-maker and the wind generator.
+We strung the passarella (gangplank) and everything was fine except for the water-maker, the DC to AC converter, and the wind generator.

 Psara was a very important island during the Greek revolution.
 Although during the middle ages it was uninhabited it was populated in the 15th and 16th centuries by Greeks from nearby Chios, from Evia, and from Thessaly who were fleeing the Ottomans.
 Slowly the new inhabitants became able seamen and traders.
 By the early 1800s Psara had the third largest Greek fleet, after Hydra and Spetses, consisting of 45 ships.
 During the revolution this fleet with their fireboats were very effective against the Ottoman armada.
 The famous firefighter heroes Papanikolis, Pipinos, and Kanaris all were from Psara.
 The Ottomans in retaliation for these activities invaded the island and on June 22, 1824, after three days of fighting, massacred the population.
 A number of the oldest men together with the women and the children who could not fight were hiding in a cave on the Black Hill (Μαύρη Ράχη) over the town housing the gun powder.
 When the invaders approached the cave the people in the cave blew it up rather than risk being captured.
 All together very few people survived the invasion and even today the island has an abandoned look.
 It is one of the most moving incidents of modern Greek history: